This report examines the extent to which employee matters impact performance-related pay in the FTSE 100

 Performance-related pay (PRP) is a way of managing pay by linking salary progression to an assessment of individual performance, usually measured against pre-agreed objectives.
-But despite the common use of PRP schemes, questions still remain around the its effectiveness.
+But despite the common use of PRP schemes, questions remain about its effectiveness.

-This factsheet explores the rationale for linking pay and performance as well as the potential issues around implementing PRP schemes, both generally and with a specific focus on PRP schemes in the public sector.
+This factsheet explores the justification for linking pay and performance as well as the potential issues around implementing PRP schemes.
 It also provides an overview of key issues including the role of line managers, measuring performance, distribution of awards and the impact on employee behaviours.

 What is performance-related pay?

 Performance-related pay (PRP) is a way of managing pay by linking salary progression to an assessment of individual performance, usually measured against pre-agreed objectives.
-It is also known as individual PRP or merit pay.
-Wage increases awarded through PRP are normally consolidated into basic pay, although sometimes they involve the payment of non-consolidated cash lump sums - see more in our pay progression factsheet.
+It's also known as individual PRP or merit pay.
+Wage increases awarded through PRP are normally consolidated into basic pay, although sometimes they involve the payment of non-consolidated cash lump sums - see more in on pay progression.

 The rationale for performance-related pay